T1taniumF0rge-Industries-Inc/Software/markdown_testing.md

 >
 > b2 cannot be a possibility as madame la baronne nathaniel de rothschild is not a full compliant to the 3rd mouvement of bar 28
 >
-> Più lento part is in Db major
+> Più lento part is in D♭ major

 > [!TIP]
 >